belezanaweb/vagas/README.md

 $ yarn start
 ```

-A new tab should open on your prefered browser showing the cart page.
+A new tab should open on your preferred browser showing the cart page.

 # Dependencies
 This are the NPM packages required: